data-henrik/codeengine_traefik/README.md

 5. Login to IBM Cloud, set the endpoints (ibmcloud target --cf)
 6. Push the app: ibmcloud cf push

-Once deployed, the configured URI should serve your Code Engine app.
+Once deployed, the configured URI should serve your Code Engine app (app1).
+Use the URI with the app-specific prefixes for requests to the applications app2 and app3.